-Ryden Malby has planned her academic life since she was in high-school to get a college scholarship; now she has just graduated in English and in her master plan she expects to get a job as assistant editor in the publishing house Happerman & Browning, in Los Angeles.
-Her platonic best friend is Adam Davis that has a crush on her and is frequently close to her.
-However, her arrogant classmate Jessica Bard gets the position and Ryden is forced to return home in the suburb to live with her optimistic father Walter that wants to do everything by himself; her careful mother Carmella that administrates the short resources of her family; her eccentric grandmother Maureen; and her weird little brother Hunter that wishes to race in a boxcar derby.
-Ryden unsuccessfully seeks a job position and feels frustrated but is emotionally supported by Adam.
-When Walter accidentally runs over the cat of his next-door neighbor David Santiago with Ryden's car, they visit him to give their sympathies.
-Ryden...
+Ryden Malby has planned her academic life since she was in high school to get a college scholarship; now she has just graduated in English and in her master plan she expects to get a job as assistant editor in the publishing house Happerman & Browning, in Los Angeles.
+Her platonic best friend is Adam Davis, who has a crush on her and is frequently close to her.
+However, her arrogant classmate Jessica Bard gets the position and Ryden is forced to return home in the suburb to live with her family: her optimistic father Walter, who wants to do everything by himself; her careful mother Carmella who administrates the short resources of her family; her eccentric grandmother Maureen; and her weird little brother Hunter, who wants to race in a boxcar derby.
+Ryden unsuccessfully seeks a job and feels frustrated, but is emotionally supported by Adam.
+When Walter accidentally runs over the cat of his next-door neighbor David Santiago with Ryden's car, they visit him to give their sympathies. ...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 When the grandma is in the kitchen, she has a head manikin in front of her but when the camera switches off her to Ryden's mother and back to the grandmother, the manikin is now different and behind her.
 See more »

 Now i'm not going to say this film was a classic or something you will want to watch over and over.
 What I can say about this film is that it was very surprising and offbeat despite the way the film was promoted.